GHOST-thwaites/GHOST_ApRES_archiving/README.md

 ## Install dependencies
-To run the notebooks in this repo, runt he following commands in the terminal
+To run the notebooks in this repo, you can install the exact packages used for producing the archived data by running the following commands in the terminal

 ```
 mamba env create -f environment.yaml